My eighth annual Broadway (and small theater) gift guide below includes links and information on shopping for

 Check out more in the books section of this site.

-Another excellent place for scripts is Samuel French, the “definitive” publisher of plays and musicals in English – mostly in relatively inexpensive “acting editions.”
+An place for scripts is Samuel French, the “definitive” publisher of plays and musicals in English – mostly in relatively inexpensive “acting editions.”
 Also now available are “e-plays” and cast recordings.
 You can visit at 45 West 25th Street, but it’s not a place to hang out.
 Their redesigned website has some cool features: Click on “Now Playing” and you will get to a map showing the location of current local productions of the plays it has published.

 Applause Theatre and Cinema Books closed their bookstore on the Upper West Side, alas, but remains a publisher of quality theatrical books, which you can order online.